DevExpress-Examples/blazor-dxgrid-customize-exported-document/README.md

 Allows you to customize sheet settings in the result document.

 **[ExportDisplayText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridExportOptions.ExportDisplayText)**
-Indicates whether the Grid exports cell values in the same format they are displayed in the grid.
+Specifies whether the Grid exports cell values in the same format they are displayed in the grid.

 **[ExportUnboundExpressionAsFunction](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridXlExportOptions.ExportUnboundExpressionAsFunction)**
 Specifies whether the grid exports an unbound column expression as a function or as a result value.